KALOTYA/logo-generator/README.md

 ## Questions

-If you have any questions or need assistance with the README Generator, feel free to reach out:
+If you have any questions or need assistance with the Logo Generator, feel free to reach out:

 - **GitHub Profile**: [Your GitHub Profile](https://github.com/yourusername)
   Please visit my GitHub profile for additional information and projects.